-In this panel from the book you can see it featured black and white interior art using textures and tones with large dot patterns and lines.
+In this panel of art from the book, pre-coloring, you can see it used textures and tones with large dot patterns and lines.
 The lettering was typed in the Chicago font featured on the early Macs in oval balloons that certainly have the feel of comics lettering.
 Chicago was designed by Susan Kare for Apple along with a other fonts with city names, all registered trademarks of Apple.
 Chicago was used throughout the operating system on Mac computers, and has the advantage of being simple, bold and easy to read.

 This was particularly important at small sizes, where the font looked more like this on screen and nearly as bad when printed.
 The Apple fonts, like most digital fonts of the time, were “bitmap” fonts, built with square pixels.
 The smaller the size, the more abstract and jagged they looked.
-It wasn’t the most elegant font, and didn’t look much like traditional comics lettering, but it could be typed rather than drawn one character at a time, a plus for the artist.
-And on this series, the font Chicago seemed to match the look of the art quite well, both had a clunky squared-off feel.
+It wasn’t the most elegant font, and didn’t look much like traditional comics lettering, but it could be typed rather than drawn one character at a time, a plus for the artist and an important step forward to digital lettering.
+On this series, the font Chicago seemed to match the look of the art quite well, both had a clunky squared-off feel.
 More traditional comics lettering probably would have seemed out of place.
-Russ Maheras, a friend of Saenz at the time, recently told me:
+Russ Maheras, a friend of Saenz at the time, told me in 2014: